-- Demonstrate a detailed knowledge of psychological terminology; - Access and evaluate available community resources that may be helpful (e.g. professional counselors, health practitioners, support groups); - Provide counseling on a non-professional basis within one's own church setting; - Comprehend and participate in research studies in psychology; - Demonstrate skills in selecting and using Scripture in the counseling process; - Pursue further educational work in Counseling or Psychology.
+- ?
+Demonstrate a detailed knowledge of psychological terminology; - ?
+Access and evaluate available community resources that may be helpful (e.g. professional counselors, health practitioners, support groups); - ?
+Provide counseling on a non-professional basis within one's own church setting; - ?
+Comprehend and participate in research studies in psychology; - ?
+Demonstrate skills in selecting and using Scripture in the counseling process.